ProPetro Holding Corp. (PUMP) Shares Down Despite Recent Market Volatility

 ProPetro Holding Corp.
-(NYSE: PUMP)’s stock price has decreased by -3.42 compared to its previous closing price of 9.66.
-However, the company has seen a 5.90% increase in its stock price over the last five trading sessions.
+(NYSE: PUMP)’s stock price has decreased by -7.47 compared to its previous closing price of 8.83.
+However, the company has seen a -15.42% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in ProPetro Holding Corp.
 (NYSE: PUMP) Right Now?